-Mary, Mother of the Church partners with three other parishes—Blessed Sacrament, Cathedral, and Roncalli Newman Center—to provide the
+Mary, Mother of the Church partners with five other parishes—Blessed Sacrament, Cathedral, Holy Trinity, Roncalli Newman Center, and St. James the Less—to provide

-Life Teen program for students in grades 9 and 10.
-Life Teen sessions take place on Wednesday evenings from 7:00-8:30 pm in the parish hall at Blessed Sacrament Parish.
-Students from all four parishes
+a faith formation program for students in grades 9 and 10.
+Sessions take place on Wednesday evenings from 7:00-8:30 pm in the Blessed Sacrament Parish Center.
+Students from all six parishes

 Kellie Schmitz serves as Coordinator of our Confirmation Program, which prepares students in Religious Education, home schooling, and Aquinas High School to receive the Sacrament of Confirmation.
 This is the Catholic sacrament of initiation into adult discipleship.
 The two-year process of preparation involves classes, service, liturgical ministry, reflection, and dinner retreats.
 Typically, Confirmation is conferred upon students in the tenth grade during the Easter Season or as the Bishop's schedule provides.
 Participation by students, parents and sponsors in meetings and retreats is required.

-To enroll your child in the Life Teen and Confirmation programs, please contact Therese van Oss (registration form).
+To enroll your child in the Confirmation program, please contact our Director of Faith Formation, Kristin Johnson.

 Diocese of La Crosse Guidelines for Reporting Instances of Child Abuse